treyturner/docker-plexamp-tui/README.md

 ## Configuration reference
 - config lives within `/home/app/.config/plexamp-tui` inside the container
 - `plex_auth.json` stores the Plex token that is generated during authentication
-- `config.json` (created by the upstream project) holds runtime preferences; edit it on the host if you need to tweak options
+- `config.json` holds runtime preferences; edit it on the host if you need to tweak options

 ### Runtime environment variables
 - `PUID` (default `99`): container user ID used to run `plexamp-tui`.
 Set this to match your host user when bind-mounting.